richardmalpas/blackjack_webapp/README.md

       www.your-domain.com

 4).
-Run the flask app.py using the command:

-      sudo flask run --host=0.0.0.0 --port=80

-5).
-You can access the game using your servers external IP address from a browser, if you want to forward your own domain name
+Access the game using your external IP address / domain address

-      then add the servers external IP address to your domain dns A records under www and the record without a name.
+      Where using your own domain, then add the servers external IP address to your domain dns A records under www and the record without a name.

       I would recommend that you also setup SSH access, setup a firewall to block all incoming and outging ports except for port 22 for ssh and port 80 for the webserver, remove permit root login and also remove password authentication from /etc/ssh/sshd_config